autarch/houseabsolute.com/content/resume/index.md

 I enjoy solving problems for humans.
 This means more than just "making it go", it also means really understanding the needs of your users.
 I also have a great interest in data.
 Solid data representation and handling is the key to building powerful, flexible applications.

 Over the years, I've created or contributed to hundreds of free software projects and libraries.
-I've also written extensive technical documentation, articles, co-written two books, and presented at many conferences, including teaching two all-day classes.
+I've also written extensive technical documentation and articles, co-written two books, and presented at many conferences, including teaching two all-day classes.

 I care greatly about the development process.
 Getting clear requirements, breaking work up into small pieces, automated testing, good deployment tools, QA, bug tracking, source control; all of these are crucial to building quality software.
 Why build something that works if it doesn't do what your users want, or if you can't maintain it?.
 Why fix a bug if you reintroduce it in the next release?
 Software should provide value to users and get better over time, not worse.